Richard Page (politician): Parliamentary career

 He was the lead minister in the privatisation of AEA Technology, and used his knowledge of the private members' ballot procedure to be successful with two private members' bills from the single private members' ballot slot.
 Page moved a 10-minute rule bill to reduce the number of MPs, claiming it could allow MPs to be better paid and save the state money.

 Page was a Member of the Public Accounts Committee in the years 1987-95 and 1997–2000.
 He was also the Vice-Chairman of: the Conservative Trade and Industry Committee from 1988 to 1995; the All Party Engineering Group from 1997 to 2005; and the All Party Chemistry Group from 1997 to 2005.
 He was the Joint Chairman of the All-Party Racing and Bloodstock Committee from 1998 to 2005 and Chairman of the All Party Parliamentary Scientific Committee from 2003 to 2005.
 He was also International Chairman of the Conservative's Central Office from 1999 to 2000 and the Governor of the Foundation for Western Democracy from 1998 to 2000.

+Outside of high office, Page won the Lords and Commons Motor car race at Brands Hatch and Donnington on three occasions.
 He was one of only 13 Conservative MPs who spoke and voted against the decision to invade Iraq (18 March 2003) and the way the re-construction progressed.
 He stepped down from the House of Commons at the 2005 General Election due to his wife's ill health.

 Later life

 He was Governor of the Royal Masonic School from 1984 to 1995 and from 1999 to 2013.
-He was Honorary Treasurer of The Leukamia Research Fund from 1991 to 1995, and has been Chairman of Keep Southwater Green since 2015.
+He was Honorary Treasurer of The Leukaemia Research Fund from 1991 to 1995, and has been Chairman of Keep Southwater Green since 2015.
 He was the master of the Worshipful Company of Pattenmakers.